Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 19.5 points per game with a +195 scoring differential overall.
-They put up 84.5 points per game (29th in college basketball) and allow 65 per outing (51st in college basketball).
+- The Bluejays average 84.5 points per game (31st in college basketball) while giving up 65.0 per outing (51st in college basketball).
+They have a +195 scoring differential overall and outscore opponents by 19.5 points per game.

-- Creighton hits 12.1 three-pointers per game (second-most in college basketball) at a 39% rate (25th in college basketball), compared to the 4.9 per game its opponents make at a 30.1% rate.
+- Creighton connects on 7.2 more threes per game than the opposition, 12.1 (second-most in college basketball) compared to its opponents' 4.9.

-- The Bluejays average 111 points per 100 possessions (fifth in college basketball), while giving up 85.4 points per 100 possessions (78th in college basketball).
+- The Bluejays' 111.0 points per 100 possessions on offense rank fifth in college basketball, and the 85.4 points they allow per 100 possessions rank 80th in college basketball.

-- Creighton has lost the turnover battle on average this season, committing 9.7 per game (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).
+- Creighton has typically lost the turnover battle this season, committing 9.7 per game (42nd in college basketball play) while forcing 7.3 (363rd in college basketball).

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 16.4 points per game (posting 93.2 points per game, third in college basketball, and conceding 76.8 per outing, 298th in college basketball) and have a +148 scoring differential.
+- The Crimson Tide's +148 scoring differential (outscoring opponents by 16.4 points per game) is a result of putting up 93.2 points per game (third in college basketball) while giving up 76.8 per contest (297th in college basketball).

-- Alabama wins the rebound battle by an average of 7.4 boards.
-It records 39.4 rebounds per game (72nd in college basketball) compared to its opponents' 32.
+- Alabama wins the rebound battle by 7.4 boards on average.
+It collects 39.4 rebounds per game, 72nd in college basketball, while its opponents pull down 32.0.

-- Alabama knocks down 4.2 more threes per contest than the opposition, 11.6 (third-most in college basketball) compared to its opponents' 7.4.
+- Alabama makes 11.6 three-pointers per game (third-most in college basketball), 4.2 more than its opponents.
+It shoots 40.9% from deep (sixth-best in college basketball), and its opponents are shooting 33.7%.

+- Alabama and its opponents have been mostly even in the turnover battle.
+The Crimson Tide commit 11.9 per game (188th in college basketball) and force 11.8 (216th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.